taming-the-state-in-react/taming-the-state-in-react/manuscript/03-redux/03-B-advanced-reducers.md

 });
 ~~~~~~~~

-Now you can use the `rootReducer` in the store initialization.
+Now you can use the combined `rootReducer` in the store initialization.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~